karolstawowski/OxiZip/README.md

 ![Version](https://img.shields.io/badge/version-1.2.1.0-3993fa) <br>

 ## Description
 OxiZip is a file archiver for Windows platform (x64 only).
 Program allows you to create and unpack ZIP archives.
+Created with .NET Windows Forms framework.

 <img src="preview.png">